daydreaming-experiment/app/CONTRIBUTING.md

 (And answering `y` to the licence agreement.)

-Finally, there's a small workaround we need to make sure the version of the `maven-android-plugin` we will be using is compatible with the latest version of the SDK tools (otherwise we'll be facing errors like `aapt not found` later on):
+Finally we'll be needing a small workaround to make sure the version of the `maven-android-plugin` we use is compatible with the latest version of the SDK tools (otherwise we'll be facing errors like `aapt not found` later on):

 ```sh
 cp -r ${ANDROID_HOME}/build-tools/17.0.0/* ${ANDROID_HOME}/platform-tools/